nosana-ci/docs.nosana.io/docs/programs/rewards.md

 The `ReflectionAccount` struct holds all the information on the reflection pool.

+The total size of this account is `89` bytes.
 | Name                        | Type                        | Size    | Offset  | Description                                                                                       |
 |-----------------------------|-----------------------------|---------|---------|---------------------------------------------------------------------------------------------------|
 | `rate`                      | `u128`                      | `16`    | `8`     | The current reward rate.                                                                          |